LAceArm/CS-113-114-Programs/README.md

 These files were created during an initial college course on CS.
-They're posted here so I can have a backup of them
+They're posted here so I can have a backup of them.
+Additional non program files are included because some programs heavily rely on those for their function.